bgamari/ghc-wiki-import/proposal/monad-of-no-return.md

 method as a historic artifact, as there's no compelling reason to have `pure` and `return` implemented differently.
-More to the point, in the interest of correctness and "making illegal states unrepresentable" demands removing this redundancy.
+More to the point, in the interest of correctness and "making illegal states unrepresentable" removing this redundancy is important.